vgerbot-libraries/shortcuts/README.programme2.md

 // After that, you can use macros like this:

-keyboard.commands({
+keyboard.keymap({
+    commands: {
         copy: 'Mod+C', // On Mac OS, it is equivalent to Meta+C, and other systems are equivalent to Ctrl+C
         capture: 'Cs+A' // Equivalent to Ctrl+Shift+A
+    }
 })
 ```

 ### Integration with thirdparty framework/library